-For the purposes of Article 8.1(b) of Real Decreto 1362/2007 of 19 October, the members of the Board of Directors of Arima Real Estate SOCIMI, S.A.
+For the purposes of the provisions of Art.
+8.1 b) of Royal Decree 1362/2007, of October 19, 2007, the members of the Board of Directors of Árima Real Estate SOCIMI, S.A.

-State:
+Declare:

-That, as far as their knowledge reach, the Consolidated Annual Accounts of Árima Real Estate SOCIMI, S.A. (consolidated balance sheet, consolidated income statement, consolidated statement of changes in equity, consolidated statement of cash flows and notes to the consolidated annual accounts) for the financial year ended on 31 December 2023, prepared for the Board of Directors in the meeting held on 20 February 2024, developed in accordance with the accounting principles that are applicable, they offer the faithful image of the equity, financial situation and the results of Árima Real Estate SOCIMI, S.A.
+That to the best of their knowledge, the consolidated annual accounts of Árima Real Estate SOCIMI, S.A. and subsidiaries (consolidated balance sheet, consolidated income statement, consolidated statement of changes in equity, consolidated cash flow statement and consolidated notes) for the year ended 31 December 2024, prepared by the Board of Directors at its meeting held on XX February 2025 and prepared in accordance with the applicable accounting principles, give a true and fair view of the consolidated equity, financial position and results of Árima Real Estate SOCIMI, S.A. and subsidiaries.

-They also state that the Consolidated Management Report supplementing the Consolidated Annual Accounts includes a faithful analysis of the evolution, business results and position of Árima Real Estate SOCIMI, S.A., as well as the description of the major risks and uncertainties it faces.
+They also declare that the consolidated management report supplementary to the consolidated annual accounts includes a faithful analysis of the evolution of the business results and the position of Árima Real Estate SOCIMI, S.A. and subsidiaries, as well as a description of the main risks and uncertainties it faces.

-Madrid, 20 February 2024
+Madrid, February 26, 2025